 Another example of this is in the movie Black Swan.
 The psychological thriller stars Natalie Portman as Nina the prima ballerina who is on a quest to win the lead role in Tchaikovsky’s Swan Lake.
 Portman received an Oscar for her performance in the film but controversy arose surrounding how much of the dancing she really did.
 Her body double Sarah Lane, who was a trained ballet dancer for more than twenty years claimed she had done most of the dancing which ended up in the final edit.
 She believes that she really deserves more credit for her work in the movie.

 Lane went on to say that Portman’s portrayal of the character was brilliant but most of the shots that made it to the big screen were really of her body and not Portman’s.
-She said that when she first spoke out the studio called and asked her to stay quite on the matter because they were trying to create an image that Natalie had done something extraordinary.
+She claims that when she first spoke out the studio called and asked her to stay quite on the matter because they were trying to create an image that Natalie had done something extraordinary.
 Something impossible, which is to become a professional ballerina in a year and a half.
 Lane insisted that this cannot be done.
 The studio hit back saying that although they were grateful for Lane’s hard work it was totally untrue and that Portman had performed most of the dancing by herself.
 Footage was put up online and then taken down again.
 Both sides went back and forth over the next few months on the issue and numbers such as 95% and 5% were thrown around in connection to how much dancing these ladies really did.
 Portman stayed pretty quite during the whole debate.

-Believe me when I tell you there is no one in the world who would like to think we can do it all on our own more than me but we can’t.
-Unfortunately there is no body double at the ready to come in and take over for us.
-No one who can do all the hard parts for us.
-Therefore we must accept that we have to do them imperfectly or not at all.
-There are no outtakes or dress rehearsals and we can’t edit out the parts of our lives that we don’t want other people to see.
+Believe me when I tell you, there is no one in the world who would like to think we can do it all on our own more than me but we can’t.
+Unfortunately there is no body double ready to jump in and take over for us.
+No one who can do all the hard parts for us while we wait in the side lines for the perfect shot.
+Therefore we must accept that we have to do it imperfectly or not at all.
+There are no outtakes or dress rehearsals in life and we can’t edit out the parts we don’t want other people to see.
 Most of us are not born knowing all the steps.
 Our lives don’t look seamless or polished and most of the time neither do we.
-So I’m just suggesting we all give each other a break, admit the truth and carry on living our messy lives.
+So I’m just suggesting we all give each other a bit of a break, admit the truth and carry on living our messy, imperfect lives.
 Who’s with me?